level12/keg-auth/readme.rst

       keg_auth
    -  note: the User model assumes that the entity mixed with UserMixin will have a PK id
+   -  the User entity should have an attribute matching the KEGAUTH_USER_IDENT_FIELD setting, as that field will be used for authentication purposes

 .. code-block:: python